 It also contained the name of the ship, its call sign, and the important date of our baptism.

 Satisfied with what he had done to us, Poseidon rose and jumped into the sea riding a huge wave.

 He disappeared into the deep without any trace.

 The good thing was he left us cases of beer and some food that we enjoyed the whole day and night!

 Worthy of a tattoo

-During the times when certificates were not issued, sailors who undergo line crossing ceremony tattooed a Shellback Turtle somewhere on their arms or legs.
+During the times when nobody gave certificates after completing some feats, sailors who underwent line-crossing ceremonies tattooed a Shellback Turtle somewhere on their arms or legs.

-This served as their certificate and a superstition as well that Neptune will keep them safe during their sea life.
+This served as their certificate and superstition as well that Neptune would keep them safe during their sea life.

-If you think you seafaring is in your blood and you like tattoo so much, you can check out some cool and amazing sailor tattoos.
+If you think seafaring is in your blood and you like tattoos so much, you can check out some cool and amazing sailor tattoos.